lishamhlanga/Donegal-Famous-Beaches/README.md

 - __Famous Beaches Page__

-  - This section will have all the beaches that are ranked highly in the world and in Ireland, currently it features 9 images with text describing the beaches and location .
+  - This section have all the beaches that are ranked highly in the world and in Ireland, currently it features 9 images with text describing each beach and location .
-  - This section will be frequently updated with info in regard to the beaches, new beaches would be added , so regular update would be required.
+  - This section will be frequently updated , new beaches would be added , so regular update would be required.
+  - There is more to be added here for future upgrades.
+  - The read more current don't have a direct link ,what it shows is that more info will be added for the user to browse to.
 ![Famous Beaches](https://github.com/lishamhlanga/Donegal-Famous-Beaches/blob/main/Media/famous-content.png)

 - __The Footer__